jacksonh1/pairk/docs/user_guide.rst

 The ``pairk.calculate_conservation`` method returns a ``PairkConservation`` object.
 The returned ``PairkConservation`` object has matrices with similar structure as ``PairkAln`` object matrices, except that they are numpy arrays instead of pandas dataframes.

+.. autoclass:: pairk.PairkConservation
+   :members:
+   :undoc-members:
+   :no-index:

 * orthokmer_arr - the best matching k-mers from each homolog for each query k-mer - analogous to the orthokmer_matrix in the ``PairkAln`` object
 * score_arr - the conservation scores for each position in the pseudo-MSA of each query k-mer
 * z_score_arr - the conservation score z-scores for each position in the pseudo-MSA of each query k-mer

-If ``n`` is the number of k-mers in the query sequence and ``m`` is the number of homologs, the matrices will have the dimensions:
+If ``n`` is the number of k-mers in the query sequence and ``m`` is the number of homologs (including the query sequence), the matrices will have the dimensions:

 * orthokmer_arr: (n, m)
 * score_arr: (n, k)
 * z_score_arr: (n, k)

 The row index of the arrays correspond to the starting position of the query k-mer in the query IDR.
 For example, to access the conservation scores for the k-mer at position 4 in the query IDR, you would access the 4th row of the arrays: ``.score_arr[4, :]``.

-.. autoclass:: pairk.PairkConservation
-   :members:
-   :undoc-members:
-   :no-index:

 accessing the results